SergeAtZeDigitalBench/smp-plugin-playground/README.md

 ## About

-- State management logic using vanila JAvascript
+- Store management logic using vanila JAvascript